Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/file-io/write-to-file.md

 If the Append to File option is unchecked it will overwrite everytime each time new data is written.

-You can capture more that one variable at anytime.
+You can capture more than one variable at anytime.

 ---